Mavenoid/git-mirror-action/README.md

 ### `github-token`

-**Required** A github token with at least the `read:packages` scope.
-You can just use `${{ secrets.GITHUB_TOKEN }}` with no other config required.
+**Optional** Defaults to `${{ github.token }}`.
+A github token with at least the `read:packages` scope.

 This is used to clone the pre-built docker image, which speeds up execution vs. building the docker image every time.
-It does not need to be a token for Mavenoid as the Docker image itself is public, but GitHub do not allow you to read packages without a token, even when the packages are public.
+It does not need to be a token for Mavenoid as the Docker image itself is public, but GitHub does not allow you to read packages without a token, even when the packages are public.

 ## Example workflow